txstate-etc/svelte-forms/README.md

 To help form creators distinguish these two cases from one another, there is a `conditional` prop on `Field`, `SubForm`, and `AddMore`.
 When you want to hide the form element because its data is irrelevant (e.g. if the user does not upload an image, I don't need to collect alt text), use this prop instead of using svelte `{#if}` blocks.
 It will remove the field from the DOM and also set the field value to undefined, effectively deleting it from the form data.

+When a conditional field is removed from the form, its data is deleted from the payload, but the data is automatically saved elsewhere in the FormStore.
+When the conditional field returns to the form, the data also returns as it was before removal.
+For instance, an image is added to a form, which activates the alt text field.
+The user adds alt text but then deletes the image.
+The alt text field disappears and the alt text is removed from the payload.
+Then the user changes their mind and re-uploads the image.
+The alt text field will re-appear and will contain the previously entered alt text.

 ## Message Types
 In order to automate a lot of work around showing validation messages, this library has a fairly strict structure for them.
 Each validation or submission should generate an array of messages with the following properties:
 * `type` - May be one of the following four values:
-  * `error` - for messages that indicate validation error, i.e. the user did something wrong and should correct it
+  * `error` - for messages that indicate validation error that prevent successful form submission, i.e. the user did something wrong and should correct it
   * `warning` - for messages that the user should see, but will still be accepted if submitted
   * `success` - for messages that positively indicate a successful validation... these are unusual but for example, "Hooray!
 That username is available!"
   * `system` - for messages that indicate a system failure instead of a validation error.
 For instance, the server returned a 503 Unavailable.
 You probably only want to return these from your `submit` function and not your `validate` function, but that's up to you.